RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### File structure

-Always use the following structure in a source code file:
+Always use the following structure in a source code file, in this order:

 * File header (optional)
 * `using` directives
 * `namespace` declaration
-* Actual content or type definition respectively
+* Actual content or type definition respectively (inside `namespace`)

-Never include the following in the file header:

-* The file name
-* The file location
-* The project name
-* The solution name
-* Any namespace names
-* Any type names
-* Any version information
-* Any history or change log information
-* Any author information

 Correct: